mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 }
 ```

-- Add the `Index.cshtml` Razor View file in the `SportsStore/Views/Cart` folder.
+- Add the `Index.cshtml` Razor View file to the `SportsStore/Views/Cart` folder.

 ```
 @{